Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: INTRODUCTION

-The PBHs were first systematically proposed by Hawking \cite{Hawking:1971ei, Carr:1974nx} and Zeldovich \cite{Zeldovich:1967lct} in the 1960s and 1970s.
-The core formation mechanism posits that during the radiation-dominated epoch immediately following inflation, if the density perturbation amplitude of certain spatial regions is large enough to exceed the critical value ($\delta>\delta_c$), so that their self-gravity overcomes the cosmic expansion and radiation pressure, then these regions will undergo direct gravitational collapse, skipping the long process of star formation and directly forming black holes.
-This gravitational collapse is thought to occur when the cosmic age $t<1s$.
-Consequently, PBH formation depends critically on the spectral characteristics of primordial density perturbations in the early-universe, particularly at small scales.
+PBHs were first systematically discussed by Hawking \cite{Hawking:1971ei, Carr:1974nx} and Zeldovich \cite{Zeldovich:1967lct} in the 1960s and 1970s.
+The core formation mechanism posits that during the radiation-dominated epoch immediately following inflation, if the density perturbation amplitude of certain spatial regions is large enough to exceed the critical value ($\delta>\delta_c$), such that their self-gravity overcomes the cosmic expansion and radiation pressure, then these regions will undergo direct gravitational collapse, skipping the long process of star formation and directly forming black holes.
+This gravitational collapse is thought to occur at cosmic times $t<1s$.
+Consequently, PBH formation depends critically on the spectral characteristics of primordial density perturbations in the early Universe, particularly at small scales.
 The origin of these perturbations is usually closely related to the details of inflation models, cosmic phase transitions (such as QCD phase transitions), the generation of cosmic strings or other topological defects, and the evolution of scalar fields.
-Therefore, various PBHs formation mechanisms has been proposed \cite{Garcia-Bellido:2017mdw, Ballesteros:2017fsr, Carr:2017edp, Pi:2017gih, Cai:2018tuh, Ballesteros:2018wlw, Pi:2019ihn, Fu:2019ttf, Chen:2019zza, ZhengRuiFeng:2021zoz, Carr:2018poi, Drees:2019xpp, Anguelova:2020nzl, Lin:2020goi, Qiu:2022klm, Choudhury:2024aji, Choudhury:2024jlz, Mahbub:2019uhl, Ashoorioon:2020hln, Karam:2022nym}.
+Therefore, various PBH formation mechanisms have been proposed \cite{Garcia-Bellido:2017mdw, Ballesteros:2017fsr, Carr:2017edp, Pi:2017gih, Cai:2018tuh, Ballesteros:2018wlw, Pi:2019ihn, Fu:2019ttf, Chen:2019zza, ZhengRuiFeng:2021zoz, Carr:2018poi, Drees:2019xpp, Anguelova:2020nzl, Lin:2020goi, Qiu:2022klm, Choudhury:2024aji, Choudhury:2024jlz, Mahbub:2019uhl, Ashoorioon:2020hln, Karam:2022nym, Saini:2017tsz, Wang:2025hwc, Maiti:2025ijr, Kouniatalis:2025orn}.